Fredorixo/lyrics-lookup/notes.md

 - You can create also create different virtual environments using different python versions with the help of `pipenv shell --python <python_version>`.

 - Decided to perform sentence transformation over the song lyrics, as a single string as opposed to an array of strings.

+- Serialization was required to store the vector embeddings in MongoDB.